 Check out the latest esports odds on offer at Betway and place your bet:

 Everything you need to know about esports betting odds

 Here’s a quick lesson in getting to grips with fractional and decimal odds, and how they can help you work out esports odds for your favourite titles.

-As there is a massive amount of bookies who try and tempt you in with some great betting offers, we will also include some information on how to calculate expected value so that you can quickly see how much you can earn on the various esports betting odds.
+As there is a massive amount of bookies who try and tempt you in with some great esports betting bonuses, we will also include some information on how to calculate expected value so that you can quickly see how much you can earn on the various esports betting odds.
 And with some handy coverage of how American odds work, and strategies like arb betting and matched betting, you should have everything you need to get a good payout on betting on your favourite gaming titles.

 Other top bookmakers offering competitive esports odds: